Samhollowood/CaveCalcV2.0/README.md

 Integrated development environments (**Spyder**, **Jupyter Notebook**) are recommended for editing `.py` scripts.
 More advanced users may want to create their own `.py` scripts, using the `run_models.py`  or `run_CDA.py` as a template.

-### Defining Inputs for the CDA
+### Defining Inputs for the Carbonate Data Analyser (CDA)
-Before running the CDA mode, specify the following in the **settings dictionary** (`s = {}`) in `API_models/run_CDA.py`:
+The new CDA mode is similar to standard CaveCalcV1.0 model runs.
+Required inputs are:

 - **`user_filepath`**: Path to the measured speleothem data file.
 - **`tolerance_X`**: Tolerance values for proxies (e.g., `d13C`, `d18O`, `d44Ca`, `MgCa`, `SrCa`, `BaCa`, `UCa`).
 Remove unused proxies.
 - **Model Inputs**: Standard CaveCalc model inputs (Owens et al., 2018).

-A template (`Example_input.csv`) is provided for user data.
+A template (`Example_input.csv`) is provided for the measured speleothem data file.
 Modify it by adding/removing proxies and data as needed.
-Alternatively, the inputs for the CDA may be found in the CDA Settings field within the GUI, which allows users to import their measured data and define tolerance intervals.
+In the GUI, the required inputs for the CDA are found in the CDA Settings, which allows users to import their measured data and define tolerance intervals.

 ### Optional: Defining Output Directory
 By default, outputs are saved in `./cavecalc_output/`.
 Alternatively, the user can specify the output directory by defining the `out_dir` key in the settings dictionary (`s = {}`).
 Users may also simply define an output directory on the GUI.